Gortona-dev/Gortona-dev/README.md

 - 🔗 [CEP Consultancy API](https://github.com/Gortona-dev/cep-consultancy-api) – A complete backend API to consult and validate Brazilian postal codes (CEPs), built with Flask and integrated with external services.

 ---

-## ❤️ Volunteer Work

-- Organized donation campaigns (books, clothes, food) for institutions like **AFETO** in Vinhedo/SP, supporting elderly people and children with special needs.

----

 ## 📌 Career Interests

 🎯 Looking for opportunities as an **intern** or **freelancer** in